STATESMAN LITTER FOR 2023

 Susan Riese breeds approximately one to two litters per year.
 Her puppies are raised in her home.
 She takes great effort to insure that her puppies are well socialized.
 The decision of what puppy goes to which home is a very important decision that Susan makes with much consideration.

-Having lived with both docked and undocked tails over the years, Susan believes that shorter tails encounter less chance of injury by getting caught underfoot, in a doorway, or needing removal of burrs, seeds, or other things removed from the feathering on long tails.
+Having lived with both docked and undocked tails over the years, Susan believes that shorter tails encounter less chance of injury by getting caught underfoot, in a doorway, or needing burrs, seeds, or other things removed from the feathering on long tails.
 It is not unheard of for tail injuries to take a long time to heal or to eventually require surgical docking.

 If certain markings are of prime concern to you then it is best that you seek another breeder.
 Susan's main concern over her 40+ years as a breeder is to breed healthy Welsh springer spaniels that make excellent family companions.

 Susan requires that the puppy be raised as part of the family and in the home.
 In order to insure that both puppy and new owner get off to a good start, an educational puppy book or video will be sent to the new owner for reading/viewing by the entire family prior to getting a puppy.
 It is important that the puppy and owner participate in a complete series of puppy classes.